 This small roadside attraction has grown to be a fun and educational animal experience.
 You enter through the iconic gator jaws and immediately onto a boardwalk over an alligator-filled swamp.

 Disney Springs, formerly known as Downtown Disney, is a shopping, dining, and entertainment district at the Walt Disney World Resort.
-Like most of Disney, there are things to do for all ages.
+Like most of Disney, there are things to do in Disney Springs for all ages.

 Younger guests will enjoy building at The LEGO Store, bowling at Splitsville, and riding the Marketplace Carousel.
 The whole family will enjoy watching live entertainment, shooting hoops at the NBA Experience, or taking a hot air balloon ride on the Aerophile.